Jurager/teams/README.md

 Team groups work together with abilities and permissions, so you should use ability and permission checking methods to determine if users have specific access rights within groups.

 > [!NOTE]
-> Access rights granted to a group of users take precedence over rights granted to a user within a team.
+> Access rights granted to a group of users take precedence over rights granted to a user within role in a team.

 ### Scope of Use